spacelift-io/user-documentation/docs/concepts/policy/push-policy/run-external-dependencies.md

 external_dependency[sprintf("%s-docker-image-build", [input.push.hash])] { true }
 ```

-We are defining two dependencies.
-One for a binary build and one for a docker image build.

-Next, we need to create a GitHub Action pipeline that will mark the dependencies as finished or failed.
+Next, create a GitHub Action pipeline that will mark the dependencies as `finished` or `failed`.
 This pipeline will define two jobs, one for each dependency.
 We will use `sleep` to mock the build process.

 {% raw %}